 Parents/carers receiving income support or income based job seekers allowance or housing benefit or council tax rebate (not discount) or employment and support allowance (income related) will normally be entitled to monetary grants for footwear and clothing for their children.
 Parents who are in receipt of working tax credit and/or child tax credit may also be eligible, the Community Hubs and education office can provide more details.
 Approval of any requests for such grants made by parents in different circumstances is at the discretion of the Chief Education Officer.
-Information and application forms may be obtained from schools, the Community Hubs and the education office.
+Information and application forms may be obtained from schools, the Community Hubs and the education office or the EDC Council website www.eastdunbarton.gov.uk.